Jake Keegan

-Jake Keegan (born September 7, 1990) is an American professional soccer player who plays as a forward for USL League One side Portland Hearts of Pine.
+Jake Keegan (born September 7, 1990) is an American professional soccer player who plays as a forward for USL League One side Corpus Christi FC.

 Youth career

 Youth

 Keegan played 4 seasons at John Jay High School helping the team win the 2008 Class AA Section 1 Championship and advancing to the New York State Final Four.

 Keegan played club soccer for the East Fishkill Thunder.
 The team was the most successful in club history winning the 2009 Eastern New York State Cup, Region 1 Championship and finishing 3rd at the USYS National Championships.

 Keegan also won a gold medal at the 2008 Empire State Games as a member of the Hudson Valley.

 College

 Keegan played 4 seasons of NCAA Division 1 soccer at Binghamton University.
 He became the schools all-time leading Division 1 goal scorer and was drafted in the 2013 MLS Supplemental Draft by the Philadelphia Union of Major League Soccer.